What is the Primary School Sport & PE Funding?

 In October, three teams of children participated in a Football Competition at Wellstead Primary playing against other Year 2 children.
 They demonstrated good skills and collaborated well in their teams.
 Well done!

-In the Spring term, we took two teams of Year 2 children to play in a hockey competition against Year 2 children from local schools am Wyvern’s MUGA.
-The children played a game of Stuck in the Mud with hockey sticks and balls as a fun warm up game.
-PH Sports led the competition encouraging the children as well as keeping score.
+In the Spring term, we took a team of Year 2 children to play in a hockey festival with other Year 2 children from local schools at Southampton Outdoor Centre.
 Our children persevered as well as collaborating as a team really well.
 We are very proud of them.
 Well done!

-Ten Year 2 children took part in a Gymnastic Festival at Fair Oak Infant School alongside children from other local schools.
+Nine Year 2 children took part in a Gymnastic Festival at Fair Oak Infant School alongside children from other local schools.
 Each school performed a Key Steps routine which they had learned during curriculum time.
 Then they participated in a variety of jumping, balancing and travelling activities.
-The event was led by Supernova Gymnastics who run an after school club at our school every Tuesday.
+The event was led by Icon Sports Coaching.
 The children excelled themselves and we are very proud of them.

 In April, ten children from Year 2 took part in a Cricket Festival at Ageas Bowl led by the cricket coaches Adam and Ron.
 Three other local schools participated too.
 The children enjoyed practising their throwing, catching, batting, bowling and fielding skills in the cricket ground’s indoor school.
 They all persevered, enjoying showing their great cricket skills, and the coaches were very impressed.
 At the end, the coaches showed a demonstration using their bowling machine how fast a Hampshire or England Cricket player can bowl the ball.
 The children were amazed when they saw the ball being bowled at 99 miles an hour!